Great beaches and days out in Hampshire.

 Avon beach is sandy and offers great views as well as beach huts to rent and a good quay where you can buy crab lines and bait or book a boat trip.

-The facilities here are endless with cafes, play areas, deck chairs, first aid, lifeguard, showers, baby change, shops, canoes and lots of parking.
+The facilities here are endless with cafes, play areas, deck chairs, first aid, lifeguard, showers, baby change, shops, and lots of parking.
 It’s a busy beach for families but a good one for water sports and swimming.

 Hayling Island offers plenty of sandy beaches with lots of space for dogs as well as wonderful views making Hayling a very popular dog friendly nearest beach for everyone.
 With over 3 miles of beaches along the seafront, there is also wide stretches of open water where you can often see yachts and ferries crossing.
 The west beach is perfect for swimming and provides excellent sailing conditions and an overall great family day out.